Understanding Product Mix

 What is a Product Item?

-For instance, Domino's classic hand-tossed pizza represents one product item from their menu selection.
-Similarly, an iPhone 15 Pro, a Nike Air Max sneaker, or a Starbucks Caramel Macchiato are all individual product items.
+A product item is a single product in a company’s lineup, with its own features, price, and identity.
+For instance, Domino's classic hand-tossed pizza is one item from their menu.
+Similarly, an iPhone 15 Pro, a Nike Air Max sneaker, or a Starbucks Caramel Macchiato is an individual product item.

-Product items can exist on their own or as part of a product line, which consists of related items.
-For instance, Dominos offers crunchy thin, Brooklyn style, and gluten-free crusts as variations within its pizza product line.
+Product items can stand alone or be part of a product line made up of related products.
+For example, Domino’s has crunchy thin, Brooklyn-style, and gluten-free crusts as different options in its pizza line.

-A broad product mix allows companies to serve different customer preferences across various price points, features, and categories.
+A broad product mix enables companies to serve diverse customer preferences across price points, features, and categories.
 For example, Apple offers a wide product mix, from budget-friendly iPhones to high-end MacBooks, catering to different user needs.

 Difference Between Product Mix vs. Product Line

-While both product line and product mix are essential for a company’s product strategy, they serve distinct roles in product management.
+While both the product line and the product mix are essential to a company’s product strategy, they serve distinct roles in product management.
 Here’s a breakdown of their key differences:

 Categories | Product Line | Product Mix |